arjunsurendran24/stack-pr/README.md

 ## Usage

-`stack-pr` allows you to work with stacked PRs: submit, view, and land them.
+`stack-ado` allows you to work with stacked PRs: submit, view, and land them.

 ### Basic Workflow